junxit/us-congress-bills-115/metadata.md

 - 2017-10-03 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
 - 2017-10-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 550). (text: CR H7706)
 - 2017-10-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 550).(text: CR H7706)
+- 2017-10-04 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2017-10-26 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate bill by Unanimous Consent.(consideration: CR S6859)
+- 2017-10-26 — Senate agreed to the House amendment to the Senate bill by Unanimous Consent. (consideration: CR S6859)
+- 2017-10-27 — Message on Senate action sent to the House.
+- 2017-10-27 — Pursuant to the provisions of S. Con.
+Res.
+28, enrollment corrections on S. 782 have been made.
+- 2017-11-02 — Presented to President.
+- 2017-11-02 — Presented to President.
+- 2017-11-02 — Signed by President.
+- 2017-11-02 — Signed by President.